All photos were taken from Instagram

 Photo by: @alexchen_eisfilm (Model: @june_solstice)

-Joo Chiat is a heritage town on the eastern side of Singapore that preserves their culture and history all the while welcoming modern influences, making the town a popular tourist destination.
+Joo Chiat is a heritage town on the eastern side of Singapore that preserves their culture and history all the while welcoming modern influences, making the town an increasingly popular tourist destination.
 While the stores and food can keep you busy the entire day, the true Instagram highlights of Joo Chiat are the Peranakan shophouses.
 Brightly colored as they stand side by side on Koon Seng Road, these pastel-colored buildings are perfect backdrops for when you post about your trip to Joo Chiat, which you can plan out with the help of our Klook guide to Joo Chiat.

 Address: 287 Joo Chiat Road, Singapore 427540